 “If you will but aspire, you will attain to all that you desire.
 It is life’s strength, the wings by which we fly beyond the further reaches of the sky.”

 Attar, 12th century

-Attar’s 12th-century poem speaks of democracy and anarchy, of the quest for the meaning of life, of migration, diversity, and exile.
-Since 2018, Cymin Samawatie and Ketan Bhatti adapt this epic in a piece for chamber orchestra and vocals in the framework a long-term project.
+Attar’s 12th-century poem speaks of the quest for the meaning of life, of power, migration, diversity, and exile.
+As part of long-term project, Cymin Samawatie and Ketan Bhatti adapt this epic in a piece for chamber orchestra and vocals.